OctHe/ICE/README.md

 ### Bash

+Bash is the default shell for most Linux distribution.
+The first things for Graphicless is to config a graceful shell environment.
 The configuration is in the `shell/bashrc`
 To install it in Debian, use

     git clone https://github.com/OctHe/Graphicless ~/.Graphicless
     sudo apt install bash-completion
     ln -s ~/.Graphicless/shell/bashrc .bashrc

 or use `cp` instead of `ln` as follows

     cp ~/.Graphicless/shell/bashrc .bashrc